kristabogan/Data-Science-201-Final-Project/README.md

 **What is the purpose of the dataset?**: The purpose of this analysis is to craft a machine learning algorithm to assist the sorting process of wheat seeds in the food industry.

 **What are the attributes of the dataset?**: The dataset views 7 different geometric attributes of kernels.
+The class for this data set is wheat variety.
+There are 3 disctinct wheat varieties in the dataset.
+We could not find specifics on the wheat varieties.

 1\.
 Area, A